That’s it, I’ve had it.

 At least twice, one of us said to the other, Wow, we sound so loud!

 But the self-consciousness didn’t last long.
-Because the other patrons dotted about the room, seemed oblivious to us, consumed with what’s right in front of them.
+Because the other patrons dotted about the room, seemed oblivious to us, consumed with what was right in front of them.

 They sat INTENSELY relaxed, an oxymoron I know but one that fits.